 - Prepare each individual girl to achieve her maximum potential in examinations

 At Key Stage 3 level: Physics is studied as a separate subject in Years 7- 9.
 IT facilities are used widely in the physics curriculum to support teaching and learning.
 Physics topics that are covered include Energy, Electric Circuits, Light, Sound, Magnetism, Forces, The Solar System, and Static Electricity.
 Practical Activities are widely utilised in every topic, and a skills-based topic involving the measurement, analysis and evaluation of data is also taught.

 At GCSE level: the AQA GCSE Physics specification is followed.
 The content is covered throughout Years 9-11 and is examined through two written papers at the end of Year 11 which test understanding of facts and theories as well as recall of practical procedures.
 There is no controlled assessment or coursework aspect to the GCSE.

 At A-level: the AQA Physics Specification A is followed.
 The course is challenging, but good grades are achieved through hard work and determination.

 The physics department enhances the teaching of the curriculum by offering various additional activities:

-- Astronomy club for Key Stage Three pupils
+- Astronomy club for Key Stage 3 pupils

 - Science Club for all pupils